TheSGJ/Simple-Flask-Api/README.md

+### About Flask:
 Flask is a minimal Python framework that helps you create a web server.

-Let's take a look at the code we have:
+Let's take a look at the example code we have:

 ```python
 from flask import Flask